The Harvard MBA:

 1. HBS has its origins in philanthropy

-Also, with that kind of cash, HBS can afford to fund new and grow existing professional and educational initiatives (the Innovation Lab and the Boardroom are just a couple of cool things to check out).
+And, with that kind of cash, HBS can afford to fund new and grow existing professional and educational initiatives (the Innovation Lab and the Boardroom are just a couple of cool things to check out).
 One could say that with that kind of dough, all sorts of cool new things could be born and bread in the Harvard MBA program!
-Yuck yuck yuck.
+(Sorry, couldn’t resist.)

 2. The Harvard MBA class is huge!